 Solutions for Menopausal Weight Gain

-The first course of action for managing menopausal weight gain is staying active and eating well.
-Maintaining a healthy diet means avoiding foods that are processed, eating a wide variety of fruits and vegetables daily, drinking plenty of water, avoiding soda and alcoholic beverages, and incorporating lean proteins and whole grains into your diet.
+The first recourse for managing menopausal weight gain, even if it’s related to imbalances with estrogen, is staying active and eating well.
+Maintaining a healthy diet means avoiding foods that are processed, eating a wide variety of fruits and vegetables daily, drinking plenty of water, avoiding soda and alcoholic beverages, and including lean proteins and whole grains.

-Women can also introduce Bio-Identical Hormone Replacement Therapy (BHRT) as a means of balancing their estrogen levels and maintaining a healthy weight.
-This therapy is most effective in conjunction with a healthy exercise routine and meal plan, all of which is tailored to each patient’s specific body and needs.
+Women can also introduce bioidentical hormone replacement therapy (BHRT) as a means of balancing their estrogen levels and maintaining a healthy weight.
+In conjunction with a healthy exercise routine and meal plan, women can use this hormone therapy as an effective treatment for naturally treating their menopausal weight gain.